mmkke/GMRI/README.md

 <img src="figs/ridge_text_train.png" width=600>

-The gridsearch found the max mean cross validation score with with a regularization parameter (alpha) of ~16.357.
+The Gridsearch found the max mean cross validation score with with a regularization parameter (alpha) of ~16.357.
 Based on the non-zero alpha we can see that the regularization technique is having an impact.
-The explained variance of the model is not improved in terms of it's genralization to test data.
+The explained variance of the model is not improved in terms of it's generalization to test data.

 ### Lasso

-Since we have some features that are likely not contributing to the explained varaince, A LASSO regression might provide a better result as its regularization parameter can reduce these coefficients to zero.
+Since we have some features that are likely not contributing to the explained variance, A LASSO regression might provide a better result as its regularization parameter can reduce these coefficients to zero.
 This should reduce the impact of covariance on the model.

 Objective Function fo LASSO: